ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 **Private network**

 * Allows your {{site.data.keyword.powerSys_notm}} instance to access existing {{site.data.keyword.cloud_notm}} resources, such as IBM Cloud Bare Metal Servers, Kubernetes containers, and Cloud Object Storage.
-* Uses a Direct Link Connect on Classic connection to connect to your IBM Cloud account network and resources.
+* Uses a Direct Link Connect connection to connect to your IBM Cloud account network and resources.
 * Required for communication between different {{site.data.keyword.powerSys_notm}} instances.

   For more information about the different options for configuring a private network, see [Configure a private network](/docs/power-iaas?topic=power-iaas-configuring-subnet).